'Do you think we are fighting for the wrong reason?'

 During the five years that Burhan Wani was at the helm of the outfit, the Hizbul had become a household name.
 And its young soldiers had come to be treated like the boys next door.
 Not much had changed after Burhan's death, only that the Hizbul's advances into lives outside the forest cover had become rather open after July 8.

 I asked the young man who was wearing the grey pheran, 'What is your future like?
 Do you think you will ever return home?'
 The number of insurgents who surrendered or collaborated with the police and Indian security forces had reduced starting 2010.
-The outfit had also seen a rise in new recruits under Burhan's commandership.
+The outfit had also seen a rise in new recruits under Burhan's Commandership.

 'I will if, Insha Allah, God permits Kashmir becomes free.
 I do miss my mouji (mother),' he said, as his boyishness shone through the shroud of secrecy.
 A three-year-old boy of the house had by then climbed into his lap.